Military Mothers: Violence and Perinatal Outcomes

 Introduction

-Violence can affect more woman, but some are at particularly high risk.
+Violence can affect more women, but some are at particularly high risk.
 Women in the armed services have experienced more violence before, during, and after their time in the military compared to civilian women.
 Military women report higher rates of adverse childhood experiences, severe adverse childhood experiences, and partner violence.
 Military-specific traumas include combat deployment, sexual harassment, and sexual assault during military service.
-Given this level of violence exposure, it is not surprising that military women have higher rates of posttraumatic stress disorder (PTSD), depression, anxiety, eating disorders, and suicide attempts compared to age-matched civilians[1].
-High rates of violence are particularly an issue for women in the perinatal period as they are associated with adverse outcomes for mothers and infants[2].
-Military mothers have higher rates of perinatal depression, anxiety, and PTSD compared to civilians, and their infants have higher rates of preterm births and low birth weight.
+Given this level of violence exposure, it is not surprising that military women have higher rates of posttraumatic stress disorder (PTSD), depression, anxiety, eating disorders, and suicide attempts compared to age-matched civilians.

 Studies of violence in perinatal military women is relatively new, so the literature is not large.
 The findings we have so far, however, are concerning.
-Three types of violence disproportionally affect military women in general and during the perinatal period in particular: adverse childhood experiences, intimate partner violence, and military sexual trauma.
+Three types of violence disproportionately affect military women in general and during the perinatal period in particular: adverse childhood experiences, intimate partner violence, and military sexual trauma.
 This article is a narrative review that summarizes all recent research found on PubMed and PsychInfo regarding pregnant or postpartum women in the military.
 Some studies and review articles examining violence against civilian women and violence in general veteran populations were included for comparison.

 Adverse Childhood Experiences